alexHoggett/alexHoggett/README.md

 ### Hi there 👋

-I'm Alex, a fullstack developer and graduate of Creative Computing from Goldsmiths, University of London (Where i got first class honours 🙌🏼)
+I'm Alex, a fullstack developer and graduate of (BSc) Creative Computing from Goldsmiths, University of London (Where i got first class honours 🙌🏼)

 - 😄 Pronouns: He/They.
 - 🔭 I’m currently working on a diet tracking web app 🦾.